Seanad amendments Nos. 1 to 3, inclusive, and the amendments to those amendments, are related and may be discussed together.

 They are in.

-To accept the amendment would be against legal advice because it would alter the regulation.
+To accept the amendment would be to go against legal advice because it would alter the regulation.
 That is the reason I cannot accept it.

 So many points, so little time left in the debate on the Bill before us.
 I am not sure whether the Minister was trying to embarrass or help Fianna Fáil but I could feel the red faces from back here.
 Everybody knows that the Bill has been improved over a long process.
 One need not be a genius to know this; one need only go back and look at the record to know that the improvements that were passed in this House came as a result of the efforts of other Opposition Deputies, not a miraculous number of Fianna Fáil amendments that came through.